abhijith-p-subash/flame-core/docs/FIREBASE_AUTHENTICATION.md

-# Firebase Storage Service Documentation
+# Firebase Auth Service Documentation

 The `FireAuthService` is a lightweight and developer-friendly library designed to abstract and simplify Firebase Authentication.
 By providing a unified interface for various authentication methods, it streamlines the integration of Firebase into web applications.
 Developers can quickly implement login, registration, password reset, and social authentication with minimal boilerplate code.